dnielsen/redis_on_windows/README.md

 Instead of calling the Linux Kernel, the system calls (syscalls) that these un-modified Linux libraries use are re-directed over to Windows.

 If you want to edit Windows files in Windows and in Linux,  keep your files in /mnt/c/ so you can edit them with either OS.
 Don't use Windows to "reach into the Linux file system."
-That can lead you down a path you will likely regret.
+As Scott Hanselman says on his [WSL blog post](https://www.hanselman.com/blog/VIDEOHowToRunLinuxAndBashOnWindows10AnniversaryUpdate.aspx "The year of Linux on the (Windows) Desktop - WSL Tips and Tricks"), "There be dragons!"

 WSLCONFIG